Crates.io | sf-api |

 Here are a few things you should note before getting your account banned:

 Everything is parsed into the exact datatype, that is expected, which also catches weird, or unexpected errors compared to just i64ing every int.
-Note that I do not expect to maintain this forever (I do not play this game to begin with), so a lot of this is shown as log warnings and defaulting to some value, instead of returning an error.
-This way you will not get hard stuck, just because the mushroom price of an item somewhere is negative.
-Feel free to change warn! to panic! in the misc. functions to change this behaviour.
+A lot of these conversion errors are shown as log warnings and defaulting to some value, instead of returning an error.
+This way you will not get hard stuck, just because the mushroom price of an item somewhere is negative

 This crate has support for serde